maddieb63/Programming-Assignment-3/DEVLOG.md

 Entry #2:
 The next part in development is how to actually do the maze traversing.
 I know I have to go in all 4 directions and the direction arrays already provide the like base moves, so this for loop is supposed to iterate through that array and change up the coordinates of the current node, finding the best next node in the maze solution.
 Now I will have to make sure none of the parameters are missed when checking the new nodes and add in recursion.
 Once I add the recursive step I can start testing out different scenarios.

+Entry #3:
+I tried to run what I had to see if there were any syntax errors and I found many.
+There were a couple basic things like accidentally using "=" instead of "==" but I got more issues with the parameters from the method dfs.
+There were some problems with "invalid initialization" and then parameters not working correctly.
+The first thing I did was check to make sure the parameters were in the same order that I call them in later.
+I made the mistake that I used the automatic CLion AI thing that tries to fill in what you think it would say and so I had to add in additional paramters which made my program no execute.
+The code now runs with the little fixes although it does not yet give me the quickest path.